 - Supporting permanency planning for children

-Through innovative programs and relationship with state welfare agencies and community partners.
+We do this through innovative programs, relationships with state welfare agencies, and community partners.

 To fulfill our vision we will: